dxlxnhxxe/Java---SimpleTextAdventureGame/README.md

   <narration>You unlock the door and see steps leading down into a cellar.</narration>
 </action>
 ```
-This design makes the game world fully extensible — new locations, entities, and actions can be added without modifying the Java code.
+This design makes the game world fully extensible — new locations, entities and actions can be added without modifying the Java code.